Skip to content

 uv run aion status --aion-dir ./.aion --output json

-• The current release emits patch artifacts; it does not rewrite live production files in place.
+• The current release emits patch artifacts and watch can rewrite watched local files after verification; it does not rewrite live production files in place.

 • sandbox_verification_commands run inside the staged workspace, not inside your working tree.